sanjay6655/sanjay6655/README.md

 # **Professional Summary**
-*	Total 14+ years of extensive experience includes software design, development and support experience in Java/J2EE
+*	Total 18+ years of extensive experience includes software design, development and support experience in Java/J2EE
+*	2+ years of experience includes software design and development using Spring MicroServices in ecommerce domain
-*	2+ years of experience includes software design and development using SAP Hybris 1905 in ecommerce domain
+*	4+ years of experience includes software design and development using SAP Hybris 1905/2211 in ecommerce domain
 *	7+ years of experience includes software design, development and support using IBM WCS v6.0 and v7.0 / Feature Pack 4, 6, 7 and 8 in ecommerce domain
 *	2+ years of experience includes product development in e-Learning domain
 *	3+ years of experience includes software development and support in e-Media domain